 Ng, who is famous for acting in Stephen Chow movies such as Hail The Judge (1994) and the two-part A Chinese Odyssey (1995), has not collaborated with Chow since Shaolin Soccer in 2001.

-Ng said he did not fall out with Chow, although their friendship was not like before.
+Ng said he and Chow did not fall out with each other, although their friendship was not like before.